anantsangtani/react-filter-builder/README.md

 ### 4. **Creating Nested Groups**
 1. Click **"+ Add Group"** to create nested logic
-2. **Automatic Navigation**: System switches to the new group automatically
+2. **Automatic Navigation**: The system switches to the new group automatically
 3. **Add Conditions**: Build conditions within the nested group
-4. **Navigate Back**: Use breadcrumb or tree navigation to return to parent
+4. **Navigate Back**: Use breadcrumb or tree navigation to return to the parent

 ### 5. **Example Usage Scenarios**